-- The raw data, data types, storage layout, and specialized information used by the library are represented by low-level tag/ref elements which are members of the variable Vgroup. - A dimension attribute is represented by a Vdata which is a member of a dimension scale's variable Vgroup.
+• A dimension attribute is represented by a Vdata which is a member of a dimension scale's variable Vgroup.

 The HDF SDS file structures are illustrated by the background elements (black) of Figure 7p.
-The foreground elements (blue or gray, depending on whether this is viewed in color or black-and-white) show the relationship between the SD Developer's Model and the HDF SDS file structures.
+The foreground elements (blue or gray, depending on whether this is viewed in color or black-andwhite) show the relationship between the SD Developer's Model and the HDF SDS file structures.
 Note that Vgroups and Vdatas play several different roles in this scheme; the roles of individual Vgroups and Vdatas are indicated by their class.